amitkvaio/micro-services-ws-2/I-currency-exchange-service-Resilience4j/HELP.md

 ## Main Purpose of Circuit Breaker

-1. Protects your application from repeatedly calling a **failing service**.
+1. Protects our application from repeatedly calling a **failing service**.
 2. Improves **resilience and stability**.
 3. Allows services to **recover gracefully**.